Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

     try to limit to 16 colors per screen? really fewer is better

     figure out how to determine colormod for tiles.
 Just use a palette index?

+### time to rip and tear

+Player:
+    remove all of the player powerup state stuff and use only a single player template try to clean up player physics struct too if possible change player hud (later)

+    player dies in one hit, so we just need basic movement animations and death, which will probably just be a palette cycle

+Tilemaps:
+    simplify collision detection and rendering
+    add spike collision type for tiles

+    probabyl not actually worth it to strip out all teh rotation and scaling functionality, so instead we will just prevent it changing rotation and scaling in the editor and design other things around not being able to do that

+    add tilemap wrapping within a frame
+    allow separate frames for cutoff and wrapping so that we can wrap a large tilemap in a small frame

+Enemies:
+    removed shelled enemies
+    add ability to refer to enemies by name in script so that we can script their movement

+    all we need are:
+        ability to hurt player
+        ability to push player
+        ability to be picked up by player cannot do if immediate-mode
+        enemies have only a single animation ? or maybe we also want jumpy guys

+        movement types:
+            walk left/right
+                maybe stay on platforms
+            jump
+                on player jump
+                constantly
+            float around
+                follows walls
+                follows scripted path

+    add ability to do immediate-mode enemies simply by specifying template, position, and whatever else that enemy type needs
+        problems:
+            immediate-mode enemies cannot hold state (unless we feel like implementing that kind of nonsense) so basically they just have to be hurty or solid or platform hitboxes for player to interact with we can get velocity for these even if immeidate-mode by simply determining some instantaneous velocity (probably?) still need to iron out the kinks on that one can maybe do some sort of unrolled for loop in scripts and static variables for saved enemy state